CandaceDowning/alto/README.md

 - This project took longer than I thought it would.
 I may have made it more complicated than it needed to be.

 - Had a very difficult time getting image paths pulled from the json file to work with both the local dev environment, and the deployed GHPages site.
-Created a helper function to append the deployed url to the path if not in a dev environement, and use the local image path if in a dev environment
+Created a helper function to append the deployed url to the path if not in a dev environement to pull the image from the public folder, and use the local image path if in a dev environment.

 ## Style Guide
 Created to assist in development, and used the disabled appearance navigation item as the link.
 It is still styled as a disabled element, but will link.